spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 ---
-title: "Migrate a VM to a Different Node"
+title: "Migrate VM to a Different Node"
 metaTitle: "Migrate VM to a Different Node"
 metaDescription: "Learn how to"
 icon: " "